 Interest income is recognised using the effective interest rate of the instrument.
-Changes in the fair value on the GAT unit fund is recognised in the Statement of Changes in Net Assets.
-Interest income on assets, designated at fair value through profit or loss, is accrued at balance date.
+Changes in the fair value on GAT unit funds are recognised in the Statement of Changes in Net Assets.
+Interest income on financial assets classified at fair value though profit or loss, is accrued at balance date.
+Dividend income is recognised in the Statement of Changes in Net Assets on the ex-dividend date.